TALXIS/docs/src/en/developer-guide/applications/solution-components/form.md

 ### **solution.xml**
 You need to reference `<formid>` in **solution.xml** to make it part of the builded solution.

-Please follow conventions in **AppModule documentation** (section: *Forms and Views are referenced under the entity they belong to.*).
+Please follow conventions in [AppModule](https://docs.talxis.com/en/developer-guide/applications/solution-components/appmodule/) guide (section: *Forms and Views*).

 We try to make the code as clean as possible so we keep adding new forms under the entity.